tardate/LittleArduinoProjects/README.md

-# 167 Little Arduino Projects
+# 168 Little Arduino Projects
-> Latest addition:sparkles: [VoltageSensorModule](./playground/VoltageSensorModule) - test a 25V voltage sensor module
+> Latest addition:sparkles: [CurrentSensorModule](./playground/CurrentSensorModule) - test an ACS712 voltage sensor module with display on a 5110 LCD

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like